humanetech-community/engagement-ideas/ideas/humanetech-pyramids-framework/README.md

 - The others are regular shaped, narrowing, as they work towards an elusive goal

 - Each pyramid has 3 levels, Maslow-like, where level 3 represents the top

+- The anology to 'pyramid building' is used to explain community concepts and principles.

 ## Breakdown structure